Enacted in February 1999, most recently revised in February 2020.

 5) Member(s) of the Korean Society of Biological Nursing Science, and paper(s), contributed to the Journal of Korean Society of Biological Nursing Science and found relevant to the violation of research & publication ethics, shall be treated according to follow-up measures determined by the deliberation thereon.

-2. Manuscripts should be submitted electronically via the manuscript submission system of the website of the Korean Journal of Biological Nursing Science (http://www.bionursingjournal.or.kr) with cover sheet.
+1. Manuscripts should be submitted electronically via the manuscript submission system of the website of the Korean Journal of Biological Nursing Science ( http://www.bionursingjournal.or.kr ) with a cover sheet.

-3. JKBNS publishes as the following types of papers.
+2. JKBNS publishes the following types of papers.

-Invited Articles: These are written by an invited expert, which provide a review of a important theme in biological nursing field.
+Invited Articles: These are written by an invited expert, which provides a review of an important theme in the biological nursing field.

-5. Any manuscript which do not meet the instruction for authors shall be not accepted.
-The authors cannot be changed and be added to author’s list after manuscript submission.
+3. Any manuscript which does not meet the instruction for authors shall be not accepted.

 1. Manuscripts should be written in Korean or English.
-The bibliography and abstract should be written in English.
+Bibliography and abstract should be written in English.

 2. Manuscripts must be prepared according to the National Library of Medicine (NLM) Style Guide for Authors (http://www.nlm.gov/citingmedicine).

-3. The length of manuscript in Korean should be 20 pages or less (including abstract, references, tables and figures) and that in English is limited to 6,000 words (excluding abstract, references, tables and figures).
+3. The length of the manuscript in Korean should be 20 pages or less (including abstract, references, tables and figures) and that in English is limited to 6,000 words (excluding abstract, references, tables and figures).

 4. All the manuscripts should be typewritten, double-spaced with Sinmyungjo of 10 font size in Hangul (.hwp) or Times New Roman of 12 font size in Microsoft Word (.doc), using margins of at least 25 mm.

-5. Medical terms must be based on the recent edition of "Standard Nursing Terminology" published by Korean Society of Nursing Science and "English-Korean Medical Terminology" published by Korean Medical Association.
+5. Medical terms must be based on the recent edition of "Standard Nursing Terminology" published by the Korean Society of Nursing Science and "English-Korean Medical Terminology" published by the Korean Medical Association.

 6. Expand all abbreviations at first mention in the text.
 Do not use abbreviations in the title.

 7. Generic names of pharmaceuticals should be used.
-Appliances and equipment should be mentioned with their model name, manufacturer, city (state) and nationality declared in parentheses and English.
+Appliances and equipment should be mentioned with their model name, manufacturer, city (state), and nationality declared in parentheses and English.
 Brand names should be used in discretion.